-OMHMHA recognizes that an effective screening policy is an important element of due diligence in the area of safety and risk management, and as required by BC Hockey, must be documented and submitted annually by OMHMHA.
+OMHMHA recognizes that an effective screening policy is an important element of due diligence around safety and risk management, and as required by BC Hockey, must be documented and submitted annually by OMHMHA.
 It is understood that failure to comply with this requirement may result in the cancellation of BC Hockey sanctioning for events hosted or operated by OMHMHA.
 Therefore, OMHMHA has adopted the following screening policy to ensure compliance with this requirement.